brianmario/mysql2/README.md

 ### Secure auth

-Starting wih MySQL 5.6.5, secure_auth is enabled by default on servers (it was disabled by default prior to this).
+Starting with MySQL 5.6.5, secure_auth is enabled by default on servers (it was disabled by default prior to this).
 When secure_auth is enabled, the server will refuse a connection if the account password is stored in old pre-MySQL 4.1 format.
 The MySQL 5.6.5 client library may also refuse to attempt a connection if provided an older format password.
 To bypass this restriction in the client, pass the option `:secure_auth => false` to Mysql2::Client.new().